 TF38 continued to exist, with a handful of ships assigned, for two reasons.
 One was to confuse the Japanese, and the other for planning purposes when not in operational use.
 The same became true of Task Force 58.

 The Fast Carrier Task Force comprised six fleet and six light aircraft carriers, together with a host of associated supporting ships.
-The force became TF38 again on 26 August 1944 under Admiral William F. Halsey, and grew to nine fleet aircraft carriers and eight light aircraft carriers in preparation for the US landings of October 1944 on the island of Leyte in the Philippine islands.
+The force became TF38 again on 26 August 1944 under Admiral William F. Halsey, and grew to nine fleet aircraft carriers and eight light aircraft carriers in preparation for the US landings of October 1944 on the island of Leyte in the Philippine islands group.
 The FCTF became TF58 once again on 26 January 1945 under Admiral Raymond A. Spruance, then became TF38 under Halsey on 25 May 1945, remaining so until the end of the war.

 TF58 departed Ulithi atoll on 10 February, completed exercises off Tinian island two days later, and refuelled from an underway replenishment group on 14 February 1.
 By day TG58.5 operated mostly with TG58.2.
 Ahead of TF58’s advance, four Japanese patrol boats had been sunk by the submarines, and six more were then sunk by a patrol line of destroyers (Haynsworth, Barton, Ingraham, Moale, Dortch and Waldron) advancing in front of the task force.
 The approach then moved forward without any major problem except damage to Ingram and Barton in a collision.